Ecclesial ConsumerismJul 5th, 2010 | By Bryan Cross | Category: Blog Posts

 In the proper order of inquiry, however, one can engage in ecclesial consumerism only after one has established that either Christ never founded a visible universal Church, or that it ceased to exist and no longer exists.
 But the invisible-church ecclesiology underlying the contemporary practice of church-shopping is typically taken for granted, never established.3 Invisible-church ecclesiology is part of the theological air we breath in our present religious culture, so familiar and ubiquitous that it remains unnoticed and unconsidered to all those within it.

-When the church-shopper discovers in dialogue that the Catholic is a Catholic, the church-shopper typically responds like this: “Oh, that’s great for you.
+When the church-shopper discovers in dialogue that the Catholic is a Catholic, the church-shopper typically responds something like this: “Oh, that’s great for you.
 I’m glad you found a place that you like.
 I went to a Catholic service once, and it just wasn’t my style.”
 At that point in the conversation the Catholic is thinking, “What I like ultimately has nothing to do with why I am a Catholic.
 I’m Catholic because I believe the Catholic Church to be the one, true Church that Christ founded, and all other churches to be sects or schisms from her.”
-The two persons are in entirely different conceptual worlds.
+The two persons are in entirely different conceptual worlds, and communicating across those two paradigms cannot take place from within the presuppositions of the ecclesial consumerism paradigm.

 St. Paul predicted the coming of ecclesial consumerism when he wrote: